- August 21, 2019

 Using the 50 period simple moving average will help you determine the direction of the medium term trend direction.
 It can also show you at a glance if the instrument you are trading is in a range.

 While these examples are using a 50 day moving average, you can use it on virtually any time frame.
+I also want to add that some traders will add the 10 EMA for a momentum read and the 200 EMA for longer term trend direction.
+Using three moving averages is a common approach in trading.

 50 Day Moving Average Strategy – Trends and Pullbacks